RICO-32/RICO-32/README.md

 - **Frame Rate Control**: Configurable frame rate with delta time support
 - **Modular Architecture**: Clean separation between game engine, console engine, and scripting
 - **Hot Reload Support**: Restart functionality for rapid iteration
+- **Full cartridge support**: .r32 files are cartridges that can be shared with other users.
+RICO-32 will auto-load main.r32 from the root directory, so make sure to have the main cartridge there.

 ## Screenshots